pyroscope/pimp-my-box/README.md

 In that case,
 [compile a binary yourself](https://github.com/pyroscope/rtorrent-ps/blob/master/docs/DebianInstallFromSource.md#build-rtorrent-and-core-dependencies-from-source).

+If you added more than one host into the ``box`` group and want to only address one of them, use ``ansible-playbook -i hosts -l ‹hostname› site.yml``.
+Add (multiple) ``-v`` to get more detailed information on what each task does.

 ### Starting rTorrent

-As mentione before, after successfully running the Ansible playbook, a fully configured setup is found on the target.
+As mentioned before, after successfully running the Ansible playbook, a fully configured setup is found on the target.
 So to start rTorrent, call this command as the `rtorrent` user:

 ```sh